Specialization in French Literature with a Bachelor's Thesis

 Spring.
 Students with valid approvals on their mandatory assignments may also be assessed in the fall semester.

 The curriculum comprises four novels, as well as an introduction to the theory of the novel.
-The student engages with one representative novel from each of the four past centuries, as well as literary and historical background materials with bearing on the works in question.
+The student engages with one representative novel from four of the five past centuries, as well as literary and historical background materials with bearing on the works in question.
 The student also reads an introduction to the theory of the novel/narratology, which is in line with the theoretical aim.

 The reading list will be ready by 1 Jun for the fall semester, and 1 Dec for the spring semester.